Åsa JernuddTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 Åsa Jernudd is associate professor in Media- and Communication Studies at the School of Humanities, Education and Social Sciences.
 She earned her PhD in Cinema Studies at Stockholm University in 2007.

-Jernudd’s research is in the field of “new cinema history” and concerns film exhibition as social and cultural event.
-Her thesis offered a social history of the first decade of film exhibition in Sweden, tracing how the medium was introduced in a small town setting by appealing to and adjusting to modern forms of social infrastructure provided by the free churches, the temperance and worker’s societies.
+Jernudd’s research is in the field of 'new cinema history' and concerns film exhibition as social and cultural event.
+Her thesis offered a social history of the first decade of film exhibition in Sweden, tracing how the medium was introduced in a small-town setting by appealing to and adjusting to modern forms of social infrastructure provided by the free churches, the temperance, and worker’s societies.
 She has published on ethnographic method in Film and Media Studies; on cinematic space in the early period of Swedish cinema; on film programming in the pre-cinema period and she has also examined the complexity of memories of cinema going.
-With human geographer professor Mats Lundmark, Jernudd has mapped the practice of film distribution and exhibition in the rural county of Jämtland teasing out differences in the town as opposed to rural contexts during the Second World War and in the immediate post-war period.
+With human geographer professor Mats Lundmark, Jernudd has published on film distribution and exhibition in the rural county of Jämtland, teasing out differences in the town as opposed to rural contexts in the immediate post-war period.
 The research addressed the paradox that the number of cinemas increased in rural Sweden at a time when urbanization was intense.
-The collaboration with Lundmark continues with a location analysis of cinema in Sweden over time (1936 - 2003) considering different kinds of cinema ownership as well as population size and concentration.
+The collaboration with Lundmark continued with a location analysis of cinemas in Sweden over time (1936 - 2003) considering different kinds of cinema ownership as well as population size and concentration.

 Jernudd was awarded the Orebro University and Student Union Teaching Award in 1999.
 She won an Excellence-in-Teaching Grant from the Swedish Foundation for International Cooperation in Research and Higher Education in 2011 that gave her the opportunity to teach for a full semester at the Wee Kim Wee School of Communication and Information at Nanyang Technological University, Singapore.